Erallie/css-inserter/README.md

 # About CSS Inserter
 Inserts user-defined css snippets into the selected text.
-This is a fork of [Style Text](https://github.com/juanjoarranz/style-text-obsidian-plugin).
+This is a fork of [Style Text](https://github.com/juanjoarranz/style-text-obsidian-plugin) by [Juanjo Arranz](https://github.com/juanjoarranz).

 The main difference between this plugin and [Style Text](https://github.com/juanjoarranz/style-text-obsidian-plugin) is that with CSS Inserter you can specify the html tag, the class, and the style for each CSS snippet.